Start planning your trip

 Kodaiji Temple is a prominent Kyoto temple known for its annual evening autumn illumination event.
 Visitors can enjoy strolling through gardens and admiring gorgeous fall scenes at night.
 Held until mid-December, this is a must-experience way of enjoying Japanese nature and culture.

 Located in the Higashiyama Ward near Kiyomizudera Temple, Kodaiji Temple is one of the most prominent temples in Kyoto.
-Every October through December, visitors can see its gorgeous fall foliage illuminated in the evening.
-The temple hosts evening light up events year-round, but fall provides a special chance to view a rainbow of colors on the trees.

 The illumination is held daily from 17:00 until 22:00 (final entry at 21:30).
-Although the exact dates depend on the peak period for viewing autumn leaves, the even generally runs from late October until early December.
+Although the exact dates depend on the peak period for viewing autumn leaves, the event generally runs from late October until early December.

 Admission is 600 yen, paid at the front entrance (pictured above).
 Be sure to take a map (available in Japanese, English, and more) and follow the signs along the route.
 We recommend wearing a pair of comfortable walking shoes, as there are some hills and stairs to climb around the temple precinct.